 SDN Rule Engine.
-SDN Rule Engine, as the name suggests, generates the corresponding SDN rules based on the received defense responses.
-The generated SDN rules instruct how to adjust the network behaviors at SDN network devices.
-We design a systematic method to achieve the generation process through using SDN primitives, which stands for the basic network operations when dealing with security threats.
+SDN Rule Engine, as the name suggests, generates the corresponding SDN rules for the SecControl framework.
+Just as we mentioned previously, the defense response generated by ThreatCA will be focusing on adjusting network behaviors.
+Network behaviors will be adjusted through controllers over SDN network.
+Controllers send out SDN rules to individual network devices, where the SDN rules are enforced and the network behaviors are adjusted.
+In SecControl, SDN Rule Engine translates the defense responses into SDN rules.
+We design a systematic method to achieve the translation process through using SDN primitives, which stands for the basic network operations when dealing with security threats.
 We define five SDN primitives based on the network flow features.
 They are Drop, Forward, Reflect, Isolate, and Copy.
-The five SDN primitives can be used individually or in combination against security threats.
+The five SDN primitives can be used individually or in combination to deal with various security threats.